P7h/P7h.github.io/Groovy/07_closures.md

 ## Closures
+* Not to be confused with [Clojure](http://clojure.org), another JVM based Dynamic programming language.
 * Closure is a free-standing, named block of code.
 * It is a behavior that doesn’t have a surrounding class.
-* As of today, Java does not have this feature.
+* As of this writing, Java does not have this feature.
-* Java 8 is scheduled to come with this most wanted feature coined as [Lambdas](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).
+* Java 8 is scheduled to come with this most wanted feature coined as [Lambdas](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) in March, 2014.

 ```groovy
 def x = 5, y = 6;